 There are many, many more.
-Irvine Company.
-We’ve done many buildings on Newport Center Drive, 450, 500 and 550, 610, and 660.
-All of these buildings have been retrofitted, with old window film removed and new film applied.
+We’ve done many buildings on Newport Center Drive, 450, 500 and 550, 610, and 660 for Irvine Company, for example.
+All of these buildings have been retrofitted – old window film removed and new film applied.

 Some buildings with dual pane windows are a candidate – it’s not just single pane.
 We’ll look at everything from the coatings and the thickness of the glass to the orientation of the building.
 We run the detailed energy analyses, provide test panels, and proof of technology.
 We’ll dial you in and hopefully help you make your building the new energy-efficient rock star in the neighborhood.

 After completing the Howard Hughes Center project, I received a very nice letter from the then-property manager, Jan Church, as seen below.